-Table 3 Principal adverse impact indicator Metric Impact 2022 Impact 2023 Explanation Actions taken, actions planned, and targets set for the next reference period Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Social and employee matters 4.
-Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 6.3% (coverage 56%) 6.8 (coverage 61%) Sustainalytics is the primary data source for this indicator.
+Table 3 Principal adverse impact indicator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, actions planned, and targets set for the next reference period Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Social and employee matters 4.
+Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 6.5% (coverage 66.75%) 6.59% (coverage 57%) 6.3% (coverage 56%) Sustainalytics is the primary data source for this indicator.
 Expressed as a percentage of total AUM.
 Actions taken: Norm-based exclusions: Storebrand aims to not invest in companies that contribute to serious and systematic breaches of international law and human rights.
 We see this is often the case within their supply chains.
 Thus, companies will be excluded if the breaches are considered severe and the risk of a breach re-occurring is assessed as high.
-Quarterly exclusions can be found here: Document library - www.storebrand.com Engagement with companies.
+There was a total of 10 exclusions under our criteria for human rights and international humanitarian law.
+The list of companies excluded as of December 2024 can be found here.
+Engagement with companies.
 We continued with our engagement regarding resilient company supply chains as explained above.
 We do this in a collaborative manner with other investors for more leverage on issues such as forced labor, child labor, unsafe working conditions and/or living wages and through organizations such as the Investor Alliance on Human Rights, the PRI and the Platform Living Wages Financials.
 Our engagement work on this topic has been further reinforced by the Norwegian Transparence law (Åpenhetsloven) which we have been using as requirement for Norwegian companies and companies with operations in Norway.
 More information on how we work with engagements please see here.
 We also encourage companies to report on these issues to benchmarks such as Know-the-Chain and the Corporate Human Rights Benchmark Initiative.
 Planned actions: We will continue our focus on resilient supply chains under the theme reducing inequalities and just transition as one of our three main engagement themes.
-In addition, we will continue to exclude companies if we see severe violations of human rights in accordance with Storebrand international law and human rights standards.
-Target for reference period: When better data is available for this indicator, start measuring all investee companies based on this indicator, in order to identify red, yellow or green flagged companies, which may lead to mitigation by further engaging with investee companies if possible, or risk-based sale of assets.
+In addition, we will continue to exclude companies if we find severe violations of human rights in accordance with Storebrand international law and human rights standards and our exclusion policy.
+Target for reference period: No target set for the next reference period.